Teleportation

 To set it up, create an empty game object, rename it to Teleport point A and position it where you want your target position to be.

-Inside the process editor (previously called Workflow Editor in older VR Builder versions), create a new step and connect it.
+Inside the Process Editor, create a new step and connect it.

-In the step inspector create a transition condition VR User>Teleport.
+In the step inspector create a transition condition Locomotion > Teleport.

 Drag the Teleport point A game object to reference it as the Teleportation point.
 Click on fix it.

 Go back to the Teleport point A game object, as you can see some properties have been added to the game object.
-In Teleportation Property, we have a new option enabled “Set default Teleportation Anchor”, click on it.
+In Teleportation Anchor (VR Builder), we have a new option enabled “Set Default Teleportation Anchor”, click on it.
 This will create a nice visual effect.

 Now the teleportation point is up and running.